rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 `t is T` type is one of the TypeScript [_add_blank_target narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) tools.
 The documentation refers to it as _type guards_ and _type predicates_.
 IMO, the idea of a middle ground between type checked safety and unsafe type coercion is brilliant.
+This will probably influence other languages (e.g. here is [enhancement proposal for Python](https://www.python.org/dev/peps/pep-0647/)).

 I hope the TS community develops a healthy aversion to casting.
 Why would you use type checker if you keep subverting it?
 I also hope that exporting functions returning `t is T` will become a standard practice for APIs.
 Use casting with care, or better yet use `t is T` types instead.